 - School Admins can configure the Group Setup form’s Automated membership section.

-School administrators can automatically subscribe staff members, parent and students to a group.
-Automated membership is based on a person’s Edsby role.
+School administrators can automatically subscribe staff members, parents, and students to a group.
+Automated membership is based on a user’s Edsby role.
 The Staff Zoom can be used to identify which people are designated as which user type.

-For example, if a group is set to automatically subscribe Guidance staff, every time new guidance staff members are added to the school, they would be added to the group.
+For example, if a group is set to automatically subscribe Guidance staff, every time new guidance staff members are added to the school, they will be added to the group.

-The For Grades and or Subjects field enter a list grades (K-12) or subjects, or combine grade and subject.
+The For Grades and or Subjects field enter a list grades (K-12), subjects, or combine grade and subject.